stanford-cs149/asst2/README.md

 * Orchestrate worker thread execution using synchronization primitives such as mutexes and condition variables
 * Implement a task scheduler that reflects dependencies defined by a task graph
 * Understand workload characteristics to make efficient task scheduling decisions

+### HAVEN'T I DONE THIS BEFORE? ###

+You may have already created thread pools in prior classes such as CS110.
+However, this is a unique opportunity to better understand these systems.
+You will create many different versions of task graphs, some without thread pools and some with different types of thread pools.
+From these implementations, you will better understand the design choices in creating a parallel system.

 ## Environment Setup ##